Shadrachp/Video-ideas-app-nodejs/README.md

 1. Start mongodb service
 2. Navigate to dir through terminal/cmd
 3. type in 'nodemon'
-4. open localhost:3000 using browser
+4. open localhost:3000 using browse

+# Upcoming Features
+- Login and Signup
+- Deploy database to mLab
+- Deploy to Heroku